amadebusuyi/Amablog/README.md

 # Amablog
 A simple web app that counts the number of unique visitors, blog post views, and allow authenticated users to create and modify blog posts

-### Built with vanilla PHP, MySQL, JQuery, Javascript, CSS, HTML
+### Built with core PHP, MySQL, JQuery, Javascript, CSS, HTML

 ### To install
 - Have a web server that can run Linux, Apache, MySql and PHP (LAMP) installed